giantswarm/kubernetes-gpu/README.md

 # Kubernetes GPU as an app in the Giant Swarm Playground Catalog

 **What is it?**
-It is a recipe to install the GPU drivers into our nodes to let customers run GPU workloads.
+It is a recipe to install the CUDA (GPU) drivers onto worker nodes with GPUs to let customers run GPU workloads.

 **Why did we add it?**
 So far, customers have needed to run it by themselves.
 We've had to sync all time every time there is a change.
 Now we can provide a new release when a new driver version is out (and tested) and they can easily install it.